KomunikacjaTechnicznaVistula/jakub-buksinski/docs/Glossary.md

 **Snap to grid** - an option in music production software that aligns your tracks to a predefined time measure or 'grid' when you move them across the time axis of your audio project.

-**Stompboxes** - also known as guitar effect pedals are foot operated boxes that provide sound effects and tone shaping for electric guitars.
+**Stompboxes** - also known as guitar effect pedals are foot operated boxes that provide sound effects and tone shaping for electric guitars

 ### U

-**USB 2.0/3.x (type A)** - common connector standard for computer devices.
+**USB 2.0/3.x (type A)** - common connector standard for computer devices

-**USB C** - emerging new connector standard for computer devices.
+**USB C** - emerging new connector standard for computer devices

 ### V